 Site and proposed use Direct loss / damage Disturbance / urban edge effects Recreation pressure Unable to rule out potential for likely significant effects (LSE), prior to mitigation, if site allocation: • overlaps any European site, or • overlaps a 1 km grid square with >=5 stone curlew nesting attempts (2011-2015).
 Unable to rule out potential for LSE on Breckland SPA, prior to mitigation, if site allocation for built development: • overlaps, or is within 1,500 m of, components of Breckland SPA designated for stone curlew • overlaps, or is within 1,500 m of a 1 km grid square with >=5 stone curlew nesting attempts (2011-2015) • overlaps, or is within 400 m of, components of Breckland SPA designated for woodlark or nightjar.
-Designated species mortality or disturbance: Unable to rule out potential for LSE on Breckland SPA, prior to mitigation, for any site allocations with a housing component within 7.5 km of the non-farmland components of Breckland SPA.
-Housing and mixed use site al locations in the market towns (ind cluding allocation for new cemetery) BRANDON SA2(a) Land at Warren Close LSE ruled out Potential LSE Potential LSE Housing Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is within the 1,500 m of components of Breckland SPA designated for stone curlew Site is within 7.5 km of non-farmland components of Breckland SPA SA2(b) Land off Gas House Drove LSE ruled out Potential LSE Potential LSE Housing Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is within the 1,500 m of components of Breckland SPA designated for stone curlew Site is within 7.5 km of non-farmland components of Breckland SPA SA3 Brandon Cemetery LSE ruled out LSE ruled out LSE ruled out New cemetery site Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Allocation is not for built development Allocation has no housing component MILDENHALL SA4(a) Land west of Mildenhall LSE ruled out LSE ruled out Potential LSE Housing, employment (B1, B2 and B8), schools, leisure facilities and public services Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is not within 1,500 m of components of Breckland SPA designated for stone curlew, nor within 1,500 m of functionally linked stone curlew nesting areas, nor within 400 m of components of Breckland SPA designated for woodlark or nightjar Site is within 7.5 km of non-farmland components of Breckland SPA
+Designated species mortality or disturbance: Unable to rule out potential for LSE on Breckland SPA, prior to mitigation, for any site allocations with a housing component within a zone of influence (ZoI) extending 7.5 km from the non-farmland components of Breckland SPA, 1.5 km from the farmland components, and 1.5 km from stone curlew nesting attempts (2011-2015). ocations in the market towns (ind cluding allocation for new cemetery) BRANDON SA2(a) Land at Warren Close LSE ruled out Potential LSE Potential LSE Housing Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is within the 1,500 m of components of Breckland SPA designated for stone curlew Site is within recreation ZoI of Breckland SPA SA2(b) Land off Gas House Drove LSE ruled out Potential LSE Potential LSE Housing Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is within the 1,500 m of components of Breckland SPA designated for stone curlew Site is within recreation ZoI of Breckland SPA SA3 Brandon Cemetery LSE ruled out LSE ruled out LSE ruled out New cemetery site Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Allocation is not for built development Allocation has no housing component MILDENHALL SA4(a) Land west of Mildenhall LSE ruled out LSE ruled out Potential LSE Housing, employment (B1, B2 and B8 use classes), schools, leisure facilities and public services Site does not overlap any European site or stone curlew nesting habitat functionally linked to Breckland SPA Site is not within 1,500 m of components of Breckland SPA designated for stone curlew, nor within 1,500 m of functionally linked stone curlew nesting areas, nor within 400 m of components of Breckland SPA designated for woodlark or nightjar Site is within recreation ZoI of Breckland SPA